-Xbox One May Work With Alexa and Google Assistant
+Xbox One May Work With Alexa And Google Assistant

 A Dynamic Use Console

-Microsoft’s vision for the Xbox has always centered on having it as a complete multimedia system, and this latest move to add these virtual assistants is in line with this ideal.
+Microsoft’s vision for the Xbox has always centered on having it as a complete multimedia system, and this latest move to add these virtual assistants is in line with this idea.
 The announcement to include these digital assistants as options for the Xbox One solidifies this position.